 Lastly, if yoga is good enough for badass Dhalsim from Street Fighter II, it’s good enough for me:

-We set out to solve all of the problems I went through above, and ended up with Nerd Fitness Yoga!
-This is a course you can follow along with in the comfort of your own home, and it’s built specifically for members of the Rebellion: easy to follow instructions, an inviting attitude, and yes… some corny jokes from yours truly.
+Nerd Fitness Yoga is a course you can follow along within the comfort of your own home, and it’s built specifically for members of the Rebellion: easy to follow instructions, an inviting attitude, and as you can tell… some corny jokes from yours truly.

 This course will work for men and women of all shapes, ages, and sizes, giving anybody the confidence to get started IMMEDIATELY.
 Follow it regularly and you can expect the benefits of the dozens of studies I linked above when it comes to yoga practice.

-- Water sessions: Two beginner yoga videos (25 minutes each)
+- Water sessions: Two beginner yoga videos (25 minutes each, first one was above)

 - Fire sessions: Two intermediate yoga videos (30 minutes each)

 - Star sessions: Two advanced yoga videos (40 minutes each)

 - 6 supplemental mobility videos (that will help with lower back mobility, how to finally touch your toes, and so on.
 Two of which are below.)